 Try the learning tool

-The learning tool is available to try online.
-It is still in active development, so some scenarios or wording may change as we keep improving it with workshop feedback.
+The learning tool is live and free to use.
+It's still in active development, so scenarios and wording will keep changing as we learn from workshop feedback.

 It's designed for workshops first.
-A facilitator can project it on a screen and guide the room through the scenario together.
-For people who want to try it themselves, it also works well on tablets with one-on-one support nearby.
-The goal is simple: practice responding, see the red flags, and leave knowing what to do in real life.
+A facilitator can project it on a screen and guide the room through a scenario together, and it works well on tablets with one-on-one support nearby.
+But you don't need a workshop to use it — every scenario on our resources page links straight into the tool.

 What's next

-We're continuing to improve all six scenarios based on what we learn in workshops.
-Every session teaches us what feels clear, what needs more explanation, and what people want more practice with.
+We keep revising the scenarios based on what happens in workshops.
+Every session shows us what's clear, what needs more explanation, and what people want more practice with.
+That's how the two newest scenarios — the family emergency call and the fake bank investigator call — made it into the tool.

-Next we want to expand into the fraud types that the Canadian Anti-Fraud Centre identifies as causing the most harm.
+Next, we want to cover the fraud types the Canadian Anti-Fraud Centre identifies as causing the most harm.
 Investment fraud was the #1 category by dollar loss in 2025 ($351 million), followed by relationship fraud ($63 million) and job fraud ($51 million).
-We also want to cover QR code fraud, gift card payment scams, and recovery pitch scams where fraudsters contact people who've already been victimized.
-If you have ideas or want to help us build more tools, get in touch.
+We're also looking at QR code fraud, gift card payment scams, and recovery pitch scams, where fraudsters go back to people who've already been victimized.
+If you have ideas or want to help us build, get in touch.